pkittenis/graphite-api/docs/deployment.rst

     docker run -t -i -v /path/to/graphite:/srv/graphite -p 8888:8888 graphite-api

 This container has all the :ref:`extra packages <extras>` included.
-Cyanite backend and Sentry integration are available.
+Cyanite, InfluxDB backends and Sentry integration are available.

 Nginx + uWSGI
 -------------